maptime/eugene/_posts/2019-04-17-LidarWorkshop.md

 rsvpdate: 2019-03-17
 ---

 Join us and cartographer Daniel Coe to learn how to make beautiful hydrographic maps using Lidar data.
 Snacks provided.
+6pm in the Edmiston Room (144), UO Knight Library.